 Your test results are delivered within 1-2 days.

 What Will My Results Look Like?

-Your results are ready within 1-2 days and delivered in an email from FPK Services.
+Your results are ready within 1-2 days and available in your online account.
 We make STD testing fast and easy.